ekankaka/viremictimepredicteR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of viremictimepredicteR is to calculate diversity for a specified region of aligned HIV proviral sequences or outgrowth virus sequences, and use this diversity to predict time since infection.
-Predictions are based on markov chain monte carlo samples from Bayesian models fitted by the authors, for these regions and distance metrics.
-Predictions include a median estimate and a 95% credible interval, based on intercepts and slopes from the posterior distribution of a simple linear regression model, with or without weights.
+The goal of viremictimepredicteR is to predict viremic times (time since infection, or TSI) using unique sequence diversity for a specified region of aligned HIV proviral or outgrowth sequences, and use this diversity to predict time since infection.
+Predictions are based on markov chain monte carlo samples from Bayesian models fitted by the authors, for these regions and diversity metrics, with or without weights.

-The currently supported hiv regions (selected due to better performance) include:
+The currently supported hiv regions include:
 - Matrix (Matrix region of gag, especially p17)
 - RT (reverse transcriptase region of Pol)
 - gp41 (gp41 region of env)

-Currently supported measures of proviral diversity include:
+Currently supported diversity metrics include:
 - mean pairwise distance from the "raw" model (rawMPD)
 - mean pairwise distance from the "TN93" model (tn93MPD)
 - nucleotide diversity from the "raw" model (rawPI)
 - nucleotide diversity from the "TN93" model (tn93PI)
 - weighted fraction of polymorphic sites (WFPS).
 - WFPS at third codon positions only (WFPScodons).
-Available but not recommended for viremic time prediction.

-Note: *For WFPS and WFPScodons, sequencing errorthresholds are required to calculate these metrics.
+*For WFPS and WFPScodons, sequencing errorthresholds are required to calculate these metrics.
  For example:
 - errorthreshold = 0 (for prominent outgrowth viruses )
-- errorthreshold = 0.01 (for usual NGS e.g proviral DNA sequences that are not outgrowth)
+- errorthreshold = 0.01 (for usual NGS e.g proviral DNA sequences that are not outgrowth)*

+Currently supported options for weights include:
+- None: individuals contributed equally to fitting the model (weight = 1), new data points also have weight = 1 in prediction
+- uniqueseqsAsis: individuals with more unique sequences contributed more, with weights based on raw sequence counts
+- uniqueseqsLogTransformed:  individuals with more unique sequences contributed more, with weights based on log-transformed sequence counts

+Results:
+With default settings, output contains results for all diversity measures and all weighting options.
+Predictions include a median estimate and a 95% credible interval.
+However:
+- For weighting options, we recommend *uniqueseqsLogTransformed*.
+- For diversity metrics, you may use any except *WFPScodons* which may give estimates that differ significantly from other metrics.

+Note: *For WFPS and WFPScodons, sequencing errorthresholds are required to calculate these metrics.
 ## Installation

 You can install the development version of viremictimepredicteR from [GitHub](https://github.com/) with: